MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

     **Run**.

-4. In the Teams desktop client, select **Teams** from the left manu.
+4. In the Teams desktop client, select **Teams** from the left menu.

 5. Select **Join or create a team** from the lower left corner.